A bit about the role…

 - minimum of 26 days annual leave rising to 31 days after five years continuous service plus bank holidays.
 Pro rata for part time posts

 - A defined benefit pension scheme (career average) with death in service benefit.

-- Flexible working arrangements including flexi-time,
+- Flexible working arrangements including flexi-time and remote/home working,

 - Access to a range of Health and Wellbeing services including an Employee Assistance programme